 How a VPN offers online freedom

-If you would like to try out a VPN immediately you can use our overview of the best VPN providers to make your choice:
+If you would like to try out a VPN right away but aren’t sure which provider to pick, you can consult our top 5 of the best VPN providers.

-When you have found a reliable VPN provider you download and install their software.
+When you have found a reliable VPN provider you can download and install their software.
 Then you select your preferred security settings and set up a safe connection with your desired VPN server.
-When the connection has been established the following will happen to your data traffic:
+When the connection has been established, the following will happen to your data:

 - The encrypted data from your computer is decrypted by the VPN server.

 - The VPN server will send your data on to the internet and receive a reply, which is meant for you, the user.